kubeflow/community/proposals/841-release-process/README.md

-# KEP-840: Proposal to update Release Process for Kubeflow
+# KEP-841: Proposal to update the Release Process for Kubeflow

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good